The Changing Colour of the Barra, Swimming to the Reef

 This painting contains metallic paint.

-100% of the sale price goes directly to the artist.
+100% of the artwork price goes directly to the artist.

 This artwork is UNSTRETCHED.

-This painting can be stretched by The Torch, at no additional cost.
+This painting can be stretched by The Torch.
 Please allow up to three weeks for stretching.
-For shipping costs, see our Terms and Conditions below.
+For more information please see ‘Stretching, Shipping & Returns’ below.